TITLE 86: REVENUE

 For taxable years beginning prior to January 1, 2006, Individual's double-taxed income is $4,165, the same as in Example 2.
 Because compensation deemed "paid in this State" cannot be treated as double-taxed income, the State X fraction must be computed under subsection (b)(4)(G) without treating the $10,000 in wages as allocable to State X. Accordingly, double-taxed income is the $83,300 total of all items taxed by both states minus deductions allowed by both states, times 5% (the $4,000 in net rental income divided by the $80,000 in federal adjusted gross income).

 c) Amount of the credit.
-Subject to limitations described in subsection (d) of this Section, the amount of the credit for a taxable year is the aggregate amount of tax paid by a resident for the taxable year.
+Subject to limitations described in subsections (d) and (e), the amount of the credit for a taxable year is the aggregate amount of tax paid by a resident for the taxable year.
 (IITA Section 601(b)(3)) Because the credit is allowed for taxes paid for the taxable year, rather than for taxes paid in or during the taxable year:

 1) The amount of tax withheld for another state, estimated payments made to that state and overpayments from prior years applied against the current liability to that state are not relevant to the computation of the credit.

 2) Any credit (including a credit for taxes paid to Illinois or another state, but not including a credit that is allowed for an actual payment of tax, such as a credit for income taxes withheld, for estimated taxes paid or for an overpayment of income tax in another taxable year) that is taken into account in determining the amount of tax actually paid or payable to another state shall reduce the amount of credit to which the taxpayer is entitled under this Section.
-In a case in which the taxpayer claims a transferable credit on the other state's return, the credit shall be treated as an actual payment of tax up to the amount the taxpayer paid for the credit, and only the amount of credit in excess of the amount paid shall reduce the amount of credit to which the taxpayer is entitled under this Section.
+In a case in which the taxpayer claims a transferable credit purchased by the taxpayer on the other state's return, the amount of the credit allowed is treated as an actual payment of tax, and does not reduce the amount of credit to which the taxpayer is entitled under this Section.

 3) Any increase or decrease in the amount of tax paid to another state for a taxable year, as the result of an audit, claim for refund, or other change, shall increase or decrease the amount of credit for that taxable year, not for the taxable year in which the increase or decrease is paid or credited.

-d) Limitations on the amount of credit allowed.
-The aggregate credit allowed under IITA Section 601(b)(3) shall not exceed that amount which bears the same ratio to the tax imposed by IITA Section 201(a) and (b) otherwise due as the amount the taxpayer's base income subject to tax both by such other state or states and by this State bears to his total base income subject to tax by this State for the taxable year.
-(IITA Section 601(b)(3)) The credit allowed under this Section is therefore the smaller of either the total amount of taxes paid to other states for the year or the product of Illinois income tax otherwise due (before taking into account any Article 2 credit or the foreign tax credit allowed under IITA Section 601(b)(3)) multiplied by a fraction equal to the aggregate amount of the taxpayer's double-taxed income, divided by the taxpayer's Illinois base income.
+d) Limitations on the amount of credit allowed for taxable years ending prior to December 31, 2009.
+The aggregate credit allowed under IITA Section 601(b)(3) shall not exceed that amount which bears the same ratio to the tax imposed by IITA Section 201(a) and (b) otherwise due as the amount the taxpayer's base income subject to tax both by that other state or states and by this State bears to his total base income subject to tax by this State for the taxable year.
+(IITA Section 601(b)(3)) The credit allowed under this Section for taxable years ending prior to December 31, 2009 is therefore the smaller of either the total amount of taxes paid to other states for the year or the product of Illinois income tax otherwise due (before taking into account any Article 2 credit or the foreign tax credit allowed under IITA Section 601(b)(3)) multiplied by a fraction equal to the aggregate amount of the taxpayer's double-taxed income, divided by the taxpayer's Illinois base income.

 2) Because base income subject to tax both in another state and in Illinois cannot exceed 100% of base income, the credit cannot exceed 100% of the tax otherwise due under IITA Section 201(a) and (b).